See new temporary renting rules at Coronavirus (COVID-19) Victoria.

 - You get a possession order from VCAT saying the resident must move out.

 For more information on these notices, view Notices to end an SDA residency.

-For information on ending a residential tenancy agreement, view Ending a lease or residency.
+For information on ending a residential tenancy agreement, view Moving out, giving notice and evictions.